rabbitmq/erlang-rpm/README.md

 ## Provided Erlang/OTP Versions

-The package targets Erlang/OTP `26.x` and `25.x`.
+The package targets Erlang/OTP `26.x`.
 Both x86-64 and aarch64 versions can be
 built in containers.

-First RabbitMQ release series with Erlang 26 support is [`3.12`](https://github.com/rabbitmq/rabbitmq-server/releases/tag/v3.12.0).

 ### RabbitMQ Version Compatibility